Are you a breastfeeding mum who wants to get exercising? Midwife Bel Moore shares some of her top tips on how to get started.

 It also has no effect on supply or nutrient composition.

-As well as assisting in the improvement of your overall fitness levels, the workouts in the DVD will also help in the burning of calories, the improvement of your core strength and the strengthening of your pelvic floor.
+As well as assisting in the improvement of your overall fitness levels, the workouts in the Challenge will also help in the burning of calories, the improvement of your core strength and the strengthening of your pelvic floor.

 2. Start slowly and gradually